-(a) The administrator may act on its own initiative or in response to complaints and may receive complaints, take action to obtain voluntary compliance with this [act],[refer cases to the [attorney general]], and seek or provide remedies as provided in this [act].

-(b) The administrator may investigate and examine, in this state or elsewhere, by subpoena or otherwise, the activities, books, accounts, and records of a person that provides or offers to provide debt-management services, or a person to whom a provider has delegated its obligations under an agreement or this [act], to determine compliance with this [act].
+- (a) The administrator may act on its own initiative or in response to complaints and may receive complaints, take action to obtain voluntary compliance with this [act], [refer cases to the [attorney general]], and seek or provide remedies as provided in this [act]. - (b) The administrator may investigate and examine, in this state or elsewhere, by subpoena or otherwise, the activities, books, accounts, and records of a person that provides or offers to provide debt-management services, or a person to which a provider has delegated its obligations under an agreement or this [act], to determine compliance with this [act].
 Information that identifies individuals who have agreements with the provider shall not be disclosed to the public.
 In connection with the investigation, the administrator may:

-(1) charge the person the reasonable expenses necessarily incurred to conduct the examination;

-(2) require or permit a person to file a statement under oath as to all the facts and circumstances of a matter to be investigated; and

-(3) seek from a court of competent jurisdiction an order authorizing seizure from a bank at which a trust account required by Section 22 is maintained, any or all money, books, records, accounts, and other property of the provider that is in the control of the bank and relates to individuals who reside in this state.

-(c) The administrator may adopt rules to implement the provisions of this [act] in accordance with [Insert the appropriate section of the Administrative Procedure Act or other statute governing administrative procedure].

-(d) The administrator may enter into cooperative arrangements with any other federal or state agency having authority over providers and may exchange with any of those agencies information about a provider, including information obtained during an examination of the provider.

-(e) The administrator, by rule, shall establish reasonable fees to be paid by providers for the expense of administering this [act].

-(f) The administrator, by rule, shall adopt dollar amounts in lieu of those specified in Sections 2, 5, 9, 13, 23, 33, and 35 to reflect inflation, as measured by the United

-States Bureau of Labor Statistics Consumer Price Index for All Urban Consumers, or, if that index is not available, other index adopted by rule by the administrator.
-The administrator shall adopt a base year and shall adjust the dollar amounts, effective on July 1 of each year, if the change in the index from the base year, as of December 31 of the preceding year, is at least 10 percent; but the dollar amount must be rounded to the nearest \$100, except that the amounts in Section 23 must be rounded to the nearest dollar.
+- (1) charge the person the reasonable expenses necessarily incurred to conduct the examination; - (2) require or permit a person to file a statement under oath as to all the facts and circumstances of a matter to be investigated; and - (3) seek a court order authorizing seizure from a bank at which the person maintains a trust an account required contemplated by Section 22, any or all money, books, records, accounts, and other property of the provider that is in the control of the bank and relates to individuals who reside in this state. - (c) The administrator may adopt rules to implement the provisions of this [act] in accordance with [insert the appropriate section of the Administrative Procedure Act or other statute governing administrative procedure]. - (d) The administrator may enter into cooperative arrangements with any other federal or state agency having authority over providers and may exchange with any of those agencies information about a provider, including information obtained during an examination of the provider. - (e) The administrator, by rule, shall establish reasonable fees to be paid by providers for the expense of administering this [act]. - (f) The administrator, by rule, shall adopt dollar amounts instead of those specified in Sections 2, 5, 9, 13, 23, 33, and 35 to reflect inflation, as measured by the United States Bureau of Labor Statistics Consumer Price Index for All Urban Consumers or, if that index is not available, another index adopted by rule by the administrator.
+The administrator shall adopt a base year and adjust the dollar amounts, effective on July 1 of each year, if the change in the index from the base year, as of December 31 of the preceding year, is at least 10 percent.
+The dollar amount must be rounded to the nearest \$100, except that the amounts in Section 23 must be rounded to the nearest dollar.

-(g) The administrator shall notify registered providers of a change in dollar amounts pursuant to subsection (f) and make that information available to the public.
+(g) The administrator shall notify registered providers of any change in dollar amounts made pursuant to subsection (f) and make that information available to the public.

-Legislative Note: Subsection (a): If the administrator is the attorney general, the language in brackets ("refer cases to the [attorney general]") should be deleted.
-If not, those brackets and the brackets around "attorney general" should be deleted.
+Legislative Note: If the administrator is the attorney general, the bracketed language in subsection (a) ("refer cases to the [attorney general]") should be deleted.
+If the administrator is not the attorney general, those brackets and the brackets around "attorney general" should be deleted.
 If the state wishes the prosecution to be handled by some other official, the name of that official should be substituted for "attorney general."